harness-community/harness-community.github.io/website/blog/2022-11-03-aws-infra-for-delegate/aws-infra-for-delegate.md

 There are certain requirements in terms of [access and permissions](https://docs.harness.io/article/2132l9r4gt#permissions) and [memory resources](https://docs.harness.io/article/2132l9r4gt#compute_resources) for the delegate to function properly.

 ### Creating a Cluster:
-Considering you are a first time user, please consider the following specifications along with the above prerequisites, while creating a cluster:
+Considering you are a first-time user, please consider the following specifications along with the above prerequisites, while creating a cluster:
 - **Number of nodes:** minimum of 3.
 - **Machine type:** 4vCPU
 - **Memory:** 12GB RAM and 6GB Disk Space.
 8GB RAM is for the Delegate.
 The remaining memory is for Kubernetes and containers.